 A National Book Foundation '5 Under 35' honoree, Emezi was born in Umuahia and raised in Aba, Nigeria.
-They were named one of The New Hollywood Guard: Writers by Vanity Fair and their romance debut YOU MADE A FOOL OF DEATH WITH YOUR BEAUTY is forthcoming from Atria Books in 2022, with the screen rights selling to Amazon Studios in a seven-figure deal with Emezi as executive producer.
-Their debut poetry collection CONTENT WARNING: EVERYTHING was published by Copper Canyon Press in April 2022 and their sophomore YA novel BITTER was published in February 2022 by Knopf Books.
+They were named one of The New Hollywood Guard: Writers by Vanity Fair and their debut romance novel YOU MADE A FOOL OF DEATH WITH YOUR BEAUTY (Atria Books, May 2022) is a 2023 NAACP Image Award nominee, with Emezi executive producing the screen adaptation alongside Michael B. Jordan's Outlier Society, after securing a seven-figure deal with Amazon Studios.
+FOOL OF DEATH was also a Good Morning America Buzz Pick, a Sunday Times Top Five bestseller in the UK, shortlisted for Foyles Book of the Year, and named a Best Romance of 2022 by the New York Times and Washington Post.
+Emezi's debut poetry collection CONTENT WARNING: EVERYTHING was published by Copper Canyon Press in April 2022 and their sophomore YA novel BITTER was published in February 2022 by Knopf Books.
 Their debut memoir DEAR SENTHURAN (Riverhead Books) was recently awarded the 2022 Stonewall Book Award for Nonfiction.

 A finalist for the 2022 Dublin Literary Award, the 2021 PEN/Jean Stein Prize, the 2021 Dylan Thomas Prize, the 2021 Orwell Prize for Political Fiction, and the 2021 Publishing Triangle Award for Trans and Gender-Variant Literature, Emezi's sophomore adult novel THE DEATH OF VIVEK OJI (Riverhead Books) received a Stonewall Award Honor and was also longlisted for the 2021 Aspen Words Literary Prize.
 The audiobook narrated by Yetide Badaki and Chukwudi Iwuji won the 2021 Audie Award for Literary Fiction.
 The novel was a Good Morning America Buzz Pick, an instant New York Times Bestseller, an Indie Bestseller, and an Indie Next selection, receiving rave reviews from The New York Times, USA Today, NPR, The LA Times, and The Washington Post.
 It was also A New York Times Notable Book and Editor's Choice, and was named a Best Book of the Year by NPR, The Washington Post, Elle, Harper's Bazaar, Teen Vogue, and Vulture.